Arms Race (game)

-Arms Race, subtitled "Simulation of Global War and Strategic Building 1950-2001", is a board wargame published by Attack Wargaming Association (AWA) in 1976 that simulates a hypothetical war between the U.S. and U.S.S.R. that uses increasingly powerful weapons.
+Arms Race, subtitled "Simulation of Global War and Strategic Building 1950-2001", is a board wargame published by Attack Wargaming Association (AWA) in 1976 that simulates a hypothetical war between the U.S. and U.S.S.R. using increasingly powerful weapons.

 Contents

 Arms Race is a two-player game in which the USA and USSR wage war from 1950 to 2001.
 Players have the choice of using conventional or nuclear weapons, as well as land, sea and air forces.
 Players can spend money on guerilla forces, political subversion, spies, transportation systems, or economic aid to neutral countries being fought over.
 The game comes with several proposed scenarios.

 Optional rules allow for a third player (taking the role of China), and a fourth player (taking the role of Nazi Germany that has somehow survived World War II.)

 Publication history

-In 1976, Dave Casciano designed Arms Race, which was subsequently published by his company AWA (also known as Dave Casciano Co. or DCC) packaged in a ziplock bag.
+In 1976, Dave Casciano designed Arms Race, which was subsequently published by his company AWA (also known as Dave Casciano Co. or DCC) packaged in a ziplock bag, with cover art by Jon Wetor.
 The self-published game was not well-received by the gaming community — in a 1980 readers poll conducted by Ares of 70 science fiction games, Arms Race placed 65th.